African American History Collection

 The African American History Collection chronicles the evolution of the civil rights movement from the pre-Civil War period through modern times.
-The collection contains pamphlets concerning civil rights, desegregation, lynching, economic reform, and revolutionary strategies, written by such figures as Frederick Douglass, Martin Luther King, Malcolm X, and George Washington Carver; a large collection of publications of civil rights groups such as the NAACP (dating back to the group’s origin in 1909), as well as many others.
+The collection contains pamphlets concerning civil rights, desegregation, lynching, economic reform, and revolutionary strategies, written by figures such as Frederick Douglass, Martin Luther King, Malcolm X, and George Washington Carver.
+The collection also includes a large collection of publications of civil rights groups such as the NAACP (dating back to the group’s origin in 1909), as well as many others.

 - History of African American Civil Rights Movement.

 - African Americans in the history and culture of California.